Esri/public-transit-tools/generate-GTFS-shapes/UsersGuide.md

 ##Workflow
 This tool has three steps:

-1. Run the tool called *Step 1: Generate Shapes on Map* or *Step 1: Generate Shapes on Map (no Network Analyst)* to create a reasonable estimate of your transit shapes.
+1. Run the tool called [*Step 1: Generate Shapes on Map*](#GenerateShapesOnMap) or [*Step 1: Generate Shapes on Map (no Network Analyst)*](#GenerateShapesOnMapNoNA) to create a reasonable estimate of your transit shapes.
 2. Make whatever edits you need to make to your transit shape feature class using the editing tools in ArcMap.
-3. Run the tool called *Step 2: Generate new GTFS text files* to generate a shapes.txt file and add the appropriate  shape-related fields to your trips.txt and stop_times.txt files.
+3. Run the tool called [*Step 2: Generate new GTFS text files*](#GenerateNewGTFSTextFiles) to generate a shapes.txt file and add the appropriate  shape-related fields to your trips.txt and stop_times.txt files.

-##Running *Step 1: Generate Shapes on Map*
+##<a name="GenerateShapesOnMap"></a>Running *Step 1: Generate Shapes on Map*

 *Step 1: Generate Shapes on Map* uses your GTFS schedule information and the Network Analyst Route solver to produce a feature class showing the most probable geographic paths taken by transit vehicles in your system.

 This step will take some time to run for large transit systems.
 Smaller transit systems should only take a few minutes, but larger systems may take a significant amount of time.

-Note: If you do not have the Network Analyst extension or wish to simply generate straight-line estimates for your route shapes, use the *Step 1: Generate Shapes on Map (no Network Analyst)* version of this tool (described below).
+Note: If you do not have the Network Analyst extension or wish to simply generate straight-line estimates for your route shapes, use the [*Step 1: Generate Shapes on Map (no Network Analyst)*](#GenerateShapesOnMapNoNA) version of this tool (described below).

 ![Screenshot of tool dialog](https://github.com/ArcGIS/public-transit-tools/blob/master/generate-GTFS-shapes/images/Screenshot_GenerateShapesOnMap_Dialog.png)